qutip/qutip-tutorials/tutorials-v5/heom/heom-1d-spin-bath-model-ohmic-fitting.md

 +++

 With the spectral density approximation $J_{\mathrm approx}(w; a, b, c)$ implemented above, we can now perform the fit and examine the results.
-This can be done quickly using the FitSpectral bath, which takes the target spectral density as an array and fits it to the series of **k** underdamped harmonic oscillators with the Meier-Tannor form
+This can be done quickly using the `SpectralFitter` class, which takes the target spectral density as an array and fits it to the series of **k** underdamped harmonic oscillators with the Meier-Tannor form

 ```{code-cell} ipython3
 w = np.linspace(0, 15, 20000)
 J = ohmic_spectral_density(w, alpha, wc)
 ```

-We first initialize our FitSpectral class
+We first initialize our SpectralFitter

 ```{code-cell} ipython3
 fs = SpectralFitter(T, Q, w, J)